rubocop/rubocop/manual/cops_style.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.9 | 0.30

-This cop enforces using // or %r around regular expressions, and prevents unnecessary /-escapes inside %r literals.
+This cop enforces using // or %r around regular expressions.

 ### Examples